OrderIn/NumberLocker-Interview/README.md

 <h3>API.</h3>

-This service will need to allow a person to submit data to an endpoint, one of the endpoints should allow someone to submit a JSON item `{"item":"foo"}` to it like below:
+This service will need to allow a person to interact with the data model via API calls.
+One of the endpoints should allow someone to submit a JSON item `{"item":"foo"}` to it like below:

 > /save